metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ##### _Injuries_

 With Baker Mayfield finally sidelined with injury, P.J.
 Walker can now step in and breathe some life back into this offense.
-But worrying, the Panthers may miss both their starting cornerbacks.
+But worrying, the Panthers may miss both their starting cornerbacks as well as some depth players in the secondary.

+The Rams are remarkably healthy, but it's worth noting Cooper Kupp is dealing with a lingering injury.
+It's always concerning when the only steady vector of production on your offense may not be playing at full strength.

 ##### _Weather_